brettvanderwerff/ebay-Buy-It-Now-Search-Tool/README.md

 Users can modify the number of listings they receive by changing the listing_number argument of the prettify_listings_list() method of the SearchResponse class.
 The default is to send results of the five cheapest listings.

-The time delay between API calls to ebay/results emails to user can be changed my modifying the sleep function in the main file ‘ebay_buy_it_now_search_tool.py’
+The time delay between API calls to ebay/results emails to user can be changed my modifying the wait_time variable in the config.py file

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Additional comments and future directions: